hanitha72/Facial-Expression-Prediction/README.md

 </p>

-      One of the most exiciting feild in Artificial Intelligence is working with images and video(video is nothing but set of images).I want to do Image classification.
-One of such project is Facial Expression classification.

-The aim of the project is build a Deep learning network model to train and predict expression of an image and live stream video.
+   One of the most exiciting feild in Artificial Intelligence The aim of the project is build a Deep learning network model to train and predict expression of an image and live stream video.